Flagler County, Florida: Education

+The Roman Catholic Diocese of Orlando operates St. Elizabeth Ann Seton Catholic School.

 In addition, Daytona State College maintains a branch campus in Palm Coast.

 Libraries

 Flagler County Library System consists of two branches with over 57,000 borrowers.
 The Main Branch is located at 2500 Palm Coast Pkwy NW, Palm Coast and the Bunnell Branch is located at 103 E Moody Blvd, Bunnell.
 The Flagler County Library system currently employees eighteen staff, with fourteen full-time employees and four part-time employees with an annual operating budget of $1 million.

 The Flagler County Public Library was created by the County Commission in 1987, but as early as 1937, a room of the County Courthouse in Bunnell was set aside for a small library, which was sponsored by the Colony Club.
 The current library director is Holly Albanese.

 The Flagler County Library System offers a wide variety of services beyond traditional library services.
 They have an e-book collection through Overdrive and Axis360.
 The library system will assist patrons in filing taxes, and applying for some government programs, as well as with passport applications.
 Both libraries offer fax services, and the Main Branch also offers scanning services.

 In 2001, the Flagler County Library System began a local oral history project called the "Flagler County Memories Project".
 This project is currently being recorded and then preserved on compact discs.
 The project mission states, "This collection of oral life histories seeks to sample the common themes and unique stories of selected local residents."